NNSSPPP/sso-token-service/README.md

 # Sso Token Service

-Sso Token Service is a personal SSO system project developed with Spring Boot and PostgreSQL and can insert SSO user data on Swagger UI and have respone(request body).
+Sso Token Service is a personal SSO system project developed with Spring Boot and PostgreSQL and can insert SSO user data on Swagger UI and have respone(respone body).

 ## Features
-This project can add data and update if have same day-month-year and HH:MM:ss.
-Next you click excute(save).
-Then swagger show this respone :
+This project can save data and update if have same day-month-year and HH:MM:ss.
+After you save swagger show this respone body : There have responseCode, responseMessage , responseData.
+In responeData have userid and tokenid.

-{ responseCode :
+Example output respone body:{ responseCode : responseMessage
-responseMessage
 responseData: {
 userid:  ,
 tokenid:
-}
+} }

 ## Tool
 * IntelliJ : running program